heilaaks/snippy/docs/dev/SCRIBBLING.md

            GET /snippy/api/app/v1/group/docker?scat=snippet&uuid=1

-         In the above case, the result must be multiple contents.
+         In the above case, the result can be collection of resources if there are resources in snippet category which uuid start with 1.

     CLASS HIERARCHY